Na Kofit (Covid)

 The modern public health response when covid or other epidemic diseases are detected is extensive testing, quarantine and contact tracing, treating the victims with immunoregulators and antivirals, and accelerated vaccine production.
 When COVID-23 struck in the early 21st century, effective immunoregulators and antivirals barely existed.
 The then brand-new genetic vaccine technology was able to make an effective vaccine within mere months, but severe supply chain issues and political strife meant that significant vaccine rollouts were not seen until as late as 2025, when the Global Financial Collapse again threw vaccine production and distribution into disarray - essentially, vaccination played a limited role in combatting the first covid pandemic.

 Testing capacity took two to six months to fully build up depending on the jurisdiction.
 The public health response was generally slow, and many countries did not take it seriously at first, allowing the disease to get out of control before trying to seriously address it.
 A few such as China and South Korea were able to contain the outbreak relatively quickly, but most countries didn't have strong cultures of public health compliance at the time, and the learning curve proved deadly, as much as the citizenry in many countries actively resisted measures needed to curb the disease.
+Public health measures became politicised in many jurisdictions, especially in the United States, with opposition to public health measures and vaccines becoming characteristic of the conservative movement.

 The global impacts are a very large topic, but suffice it to say that some countries actually managed to fare decently, at least in the first year, when only considering the rate of infection and death and ignoring the considerable economic damage, which was global, and others were devastated in a matter of months.
 But from the point of view of the arguable contribution to the Global Financial Collapse and ultimately the Global Collapse as a whole, the impact on the United States was particularly important.